Skip to main content

 Research synthesisLow evidenceMixed effect size4 studies · 2 beneficial · 2 neutral · 0 harmful

-• Studied populations: patients with liver cirrhosis and covert hepatic encephalopathy, women with migraine, older men with benign prostatic hyperplasia, and individuals with chronic obstructive pulmonary disease
+• Studied populations: clinical populations (liver cirrhosis with covert hepatic encephalopathy, women with migraine, older men with benign prostatic hyperplasia, chronic obstructive pulmonary disease)

 Doses used in studies